19hours/sg-statutes/Acts/Business Trusts Act.md

 (6) This section shall apply to a person who is not a unitholder of a registered business trust but to whom units in the registered business trust have been transmitted by operation of law as it applies to the unitholders of a registered business trust; and references to a unitholder or unitholders shall be construed accordingly.

+[Companies 1994 Ed., s.
+216]

 ### Derivative or representative actions

 42\.—(1) Subject to subsection (2), a complainant may apply to the court for leave to bring an action in the name and on behalf of all the unitholders of the registered business trust as a whole or intervene in an action to which the trustee-manager, on behalf of the registered business trust, is a party for the purpose of prosecuting, defending or discontinuing the action on behalf of the trustee-manager.

 (2) No action may be brought and no intervention in an action may be made under subsection (1) unless the court is satisfied that —

-(a) the complainant has given 14 days’ notice to the directors of the trustee-manager of the registered business trust of his intention to apply to the court under subsection (1) if the directors of the trustee-manager do not bring, diligently prosecute or defend or discontinue the action;
+(a) the complainant has given 14 days’ notice to the directors of the trustee-manager of the registered business trust of his intention to apply to the court under subsection (1) if the directors of the trustee-manager do not bring, diligently prosecute or defend or discontinue, the action;

 (b) the complainant is acting in good faith; and